mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. option:: --display=<display>, -d<display>

    Control the number of columns shown.
-Permitted display values are BRIEF = minimal columns for object creation, FULL = all columns, and NAMES = only object names (not valid for --format=SQL).
-The default is BRIEF.
+Permitted display values are 'brief' = minimal columns for object creation, 'full' = all columns, and 'names' = only object names (not valid for --format=sql).
+The default is 'brief'.

 .. option:: --exclude=<exclude>, -x<exclude>